General Guidelines for The Right Height to Hang Shelves

 For the second shelf, I had in mind what knick knacks I wanted to put on top of it, and decided on placing it 16 inches above the second shelf.
+At the very minimum, your shelves should be at least 12 inches apart.
+However there are exceptions, depending on the use.
+It can range from 8″ to 16″.
 Again, I used the level to make sure it was straight.
 It looks a little off in the picture, but I blame that on my picture taking skills.
 Ha!
 I promise you, they are straight!

 - Download any free level app; it’ll make your project much easier.